IE 11 is not supported. For an optimal experience visit our site on another browser.

 Bowflex Max Trainer M6

 Bowflex’s Max Trainer series is part elliptical, part stair-stepper, hence its very vertical shape.
 It comes with a ton of different hand-hold positions, which helps it perform both elliptical and stair-stepper duties.
-Unlike our other recommendations, the Max Trainer M6 comes with a full year-long membership to Bowflex’s JRNY training app.
-You can use the M6’s magnetic media rack to stack your smartphone or tablet and watch classes, according to the brand.
+Unlike our other recommendations, the Max Trainer M6 comes with a year-long membership to Bowflex’s JRNY training app.
+You can also use the M6’s magnetic media rack to stack your smartphone or tablet and watch classes, according to the brand.

 Dimensions: 46” (L) x 26” (W) x 64.2” (H) | Weight capacity: 300 lbs | Stride Length: 16” | Resistance: Magnetic | Built-in monitor: Yes | Membership: One year JRNY membership included | Warranty: Two years frame and parts, 90 days labor